-We recently took a 2000-plus-miles desert trip to Salt Lake City, with no issue at all.
+We recently took a 2000-plus-miles desert trip to Salt Lake City with no issue.
 My Tesla tires proved invincible!
 By that, I mean I forgot about all tire-related matters.

 And like all things in life, surprises come when you least expect them.
 (OK, that’s why they are surprises, but you catch my drift.)

 It happened just over the weekend.
 We were on our way back from Hopland, CA, some 120 miles North of San Francisco.